Icebreaker questions for meetings

-The human brain is wired to make a snap judgement about meeting strangers.
-Within seven seconds, someone you meet will categorise you as friend or foe and interact with you accordingly.
-That’s all fine and good if you were living in a cave and hunting woolly mammoths or sabre tooth tigers, but in business, we consistently need to work with strangers — staff, customers and clients — effectively.
-This is especially important if we are forming new teams, projects or task forces, or engaging with others in meetings or professional development activities.
+The human brain is wired to make snap judgments about strangers.
+In fact, someone you meet for the first time needs just seven seconds to categorize you as a friend or foe and start interacting with you accordingly.
+That would be all well and good if you were living in a cave and hunting woolly mammoths or saber-toothed tigers.
+However, in business, we consistently need to work with strangers, including staff, customers, and clients.
+So, to facilitate effective connections and conversations with strangers, you should ask appropriate icebreaker questions.

 # Icebreaker questions for meetings

-Meetings are the most likely situation where you’ll use ice breaker questions.
-Set aside 15-20 minutes if this is the first time people are meeting each other.
-If the meeting is a regular occurrence, 5-10 minutes at the start should be enough time for the warm up.
+Meetings are the most likely situation where you’ll use icebreaker questions.
+Set aside 15-20 minutes if people meet for the first time.
+If the gathering is a regular occurrence, 5-10 minutes at the start should be enough time for the warm-up.

-1. If you’ve traveled overseas, what’s the favorite place you’ve been?
+1. If you’ve traveled overseas, what’s your favorite place you’ve been to?

 2. What was your first job?
 What did you like/dislike about it?